 Having started out in corporate America working at US Bank for 10-plus years, Amy has spent the last several years working with clients to get their homes ready for sale.
 From ‘de-cluttering’ and stylizing interiors to setting up homes for custom photography and other marketing activities, she has an outstanding track record of positioning homes to maximize resell value.

 This successful career created a natural progression for Amy McMahon to attain her real estate license and represent buyers and sellers in the Portland marketplace.

-Amy understands life changes and transitions can be overwhelming — whether moving to a new city (She has moved for her husband's jobs to Miami, Pittsburg & Connecticut), a new neighborhood or simply downsizing on your current street — but her positive attitude and calm nature helps put her clients at ease as they go through the process.
+Amy understands life changes and transitions can be overwhelming — whether moving to a new city (She has moved for her husband's jobs to Miami, Pittsburgh & Connecticut), a new neighborhood or simply downsizing on your current street — her positive attitude and calm nature helps put her clients at ease as they go through the process.

 "I've moved many times in my life from coast to coast and can relate to the huge amount of effort that it takes and I love making life's transitions easier and as stress free as can be.
 I'm in the perfect job!"

 Amy has been a presenter to Habitat For Humanity Homeowners on How To Decorate On A Budget, and presents classes on Downsizing for Retirement and Selling & Prepping Your Home For Sale.

 Portland life suits Amy McMahon to a tee and in her spare time can be found working her way through the list of the Oregonian's Top 40 Restaurants, or figuring out how to master social media as a person of a certain age!

 Whether you have questions about real estate, local recommendations to restaurants, shops or wineries or just want to chat, I would love to hear from you!